 As a voluntary declaration of the life-cycle environmental impact, having an EPD for a product does however not imply that the declared product is environmentally superior to alternatives.

-Following we present a short summary conveying an (your?)
-EPD's value!
+Following we present a short summary conveying an EPD's (yours?) value!

 EPDs are based on International Standards

 The concept of EPDs is based on the standard ISO 14025, which is internationally recognized and developed with in the International Organization for Standardization.